-The Fund organizes its resources around the following focus areas:
+Across its work, the Fund organizes its resources around these focus areas:

 - Strengthening the Independent Sector